**Note: This blog was updated - again - on June, 2019, to reflect new changes to the Sheriff Sale.**

 For those of us who are there to buy, fix and sell, it’s a no-win situation.

-But, hey, if you enjoy the auction environment, enjoy doing lots of research, enjoy running around reviewing properties, enjoy running to your bank to get money, enjoy running downtown to attend the sale only to never even open your mouth to bid, I highly recommend it.
+But, hey, if you enjoy the auction environment, enjoy doing lots of research, enjoy running around reviewing properties, enjoy running to your bank to get money, enjoy running downtown to attend the sale only to never get a property, I highly recommend it.